 If you’ve been charged with a theft crime, it is important to engage an experienced criminal defense attorney to help you navigate the process and to craft a strong defense on your behalf.

-At Salnick & Fuchs, we are equipped to present a compelling defense on your behalf.
+At Salnick & Fuchs, P.A. we are equipped to present a compelling defense on your behalf.
 Please contact us if you have any questions about the law or if you’ve been charged with a property crime.